ALBERT-THE-DEV/House-Price-Prediction/README.md

 Deployment

-The app is deployed online using Streamlit Cloud and can be accessed at: [Live Streamlit App URL]
+The app is deployed online using Streamlit Cloud and can be accessed at: https://house-price-prediction-6tai5qkqgam6ge2ykk4rj8.streamlit.app

 The model can also be run locally using the instructions above.